tilleul/apple2/stranger_things/003 - Inline Text Modes/README.md

 `POKE 54,240: POKE 55,253: POKE 56,27: POKE 57,253` unhooks DOS/ProDOS and restores CSW/KSW to their original values.
 In ProDOS, you also need to issue a NOTRACE command (because ProDOS uses TRACE to possibly interfere with EVERY Applesoft command).

 To restore DOS/ProDOS, as they use different CSW/KSW values, it's best to simply do a `CALL 976` (`$3D0`). or a `CALL 1002` (`$3EA`).

+## Example code
+To conclude, you'll find a [DSK image](st3_inline_text_modes.dsk) with a short animation example demonstrating the possibilities of this new feature.

+There's also a video of the program running: [meeting_the_beadmaster.mkv](meeting_the_beadmaster.mkv)

+The [Applesoft code](meeting_the_beadmaster.bas) is also available.
+The animation happen in lines 0-999 while the sprites are built in lines 1000-3000.
+The sprites are long string variables that include all the characters and control-characters needed.
+To build these I used an Excel spreadsheet as editor (as it was easier).
+Maybe one day I'll share it.
+But now is not the time.

+Anyway, enjoy !